Dear reader of ADxS.org, please excuse the disruption.

 • Promotion of the formation, survival and growth of neurons in the hippocampus

-Offspring of taurine-deficient mothers show lower brain weight and abnormal morphologies in the visual cortex18 and cerebellum19
+Offspring of mothers with taurine deficiency show a lower brain weight and abnormal morphologies in the visual cortex18 and in the cerebellum19

 Taurine deficiency often correlates with kidney failure and immune system disorders, especially increased inflammation.2